It’s easy for beginner designers to

 information in the one on the right?

-left, the page appears somewhat organized, but the elements are
+the left, the page appears somewhat organized, but the

-disjointed and it’s hard to follow the flow.
-On the right, the
+elements are disjointed and it’s hard to follow the flow.
+On

 As you can see, the structure of the information greatly